PennyLaneAI/pennylane-qiskit/doc/devices/remote.rst

     Retrieving a backend from a provider has been deprecated and may not be supported.

 After installing the plugin, this device can be used just like any other PennyLane device for defining and evaluating QNodes.
-A simple quantum function that returns the expectation value of a measurement and depends on three classical input parameters would look like:
+For example, a simple quantum function that returns the expectation value of a measurement and depends on three classical input parameters can be decorated with `qml.qnode` as usual  to construct a ``QNode``:

 .. code-block:: python